 Keep reading or watch Sergey Shchelkov, Sales Executive at Epom, giving a crystal-clear explanation of what an SSP is and how it increases publishers’ revenue.

 Talking to people a lot?
-Spending time on figuring out the best price for a single ad slot?
+Spending time figuring out the best price for a single ad slot?
 Trying to get your fill rate to 100% with "bare hands"?
 Nah, that's totally out of fashion.
-An SSP is here to help: it's not just trendy, but a practical, time-saving, and handy solution — a cherished dream of a publisher.
+Try SSP advertising — a cherished dream of a publisher.

 With the digital ad spend forecast to take on two-thirds of total media spend by 2024, publishers need to know what is out there to help them capitalize on their ad spaces.
-Industry players seek more automation, more optimization, and better ROI in the tools they use for ad serving.
-That's why industry players shift to programmatic: it accounts for 85% of all ad operations being handled in the US.
+Industry players seek ad campaign optimization, automation and better ROI in the tools they use for ad serving.
+That's the reason for a massive shift to programmatic: it accounts for 90.2% of all ad operations being handled in the US.

 We're talking a lot about a DSP as the booster of your programmatic superpowers.
 But how about the supply side?
 Publishers also have tricks up their sleeves: the exact opposite of a DSP called a supply-side platform.
 And did you ever know that none other than a mighty ad server can also masquerade as the one?